 The Free Plan: What You Actually Get

-The catch: you are limited to 5 mobile credits and 10 export credits per month.
-That is enough to test the platform, but not enough to run any real outbound campaign.
+The catch is the arithmetic: 900 credits a year is 75 reveals a month, and each email or phone number costs one of them.
+That is enough to test data quality on a shortlist, but not enough to run any real outbound campaign.
 The free plan also restricts you to just 2 active sequences, which makes it impractical for teams managing multiple campaigns.

 Who it works for: Solo founders or individual reps who want to evaluate the data quality before committing.
 It is not viable for ongoing prospecting.